Peter Falk: Columbo

 Peter Falk tries to analyze the character and notes the correlation between his own personality and Columbo's:

 With "general amazement", Falk notes: "The show is all over the world.
 I've been to little villages in Africa with maybe one TV set, and little kids will run up to me shouting, 'Columbo, Columbo!'"
-Singer Johnny Cash recalled acting in one episode, and although he was not an experienced actor, he writes in his autobiography, "Peter Falk was good to me.
+Singer Johnny Cash recalled acting in one episode ("Swan Song"), and although he was not an experienced actor, he writes in his autobiography, "Peter Falk was good to me.
 I wasn't at all confident about handling a dramatic role, and every day he helped me in all kinds of little ways."

 The first episode of Columbo as a series was directed in 1971 by a 24-year-old Steven Spielberg in one of his earliest directing jobs.
 Falk recalled the episode to Spielberg biographer Joseph McBride:

-The character of Columbo had previously been played by Bert Freed in a single television episode of The Chevy Mystery Show in 1960, and by Thomas Mitchell on Broadway.
+The character of Columbo had previously been played by Bert Freed in a 1960 television episode of The Chevy Mystery Show ("Enough Rope"), and by Thomas Mitchell on Broadway.
 Falk first played Columbo in Prescription: Murder, a 1968 TV movie, and the 1970 pilot for the series, Ransom for a Dead Man.
 From 1971 to 1978, Columbo aired regularly on NBC as part of the umbrella series NBC Mystery Movie.
 All episodes were of TV movie length, in a 90- or 120-minute slot including commercials.
 In 1989, the show returned on ABC in the form of a less frequent series of TV movies, still starring Falk, airing until 2003.
-Falk won four Emmys for his role as Columbo.

-Columbo was so popular, co-creator William Link wrote a series of short stories published as The Columbo Collection (Crippen & Landru, 2010) which includes a drawing by Falk of himself as Columbo, while the cover features a caricature of Falk/Columbo by Al Hirschfeld.
+Falk won four Emmys for his role as Columbo.Columbo was so popular, co-creator William Link wrote a series of short stories published as The Columbo Collection (Crippen & Landru, 2010) which includes a drawing by Falk of himself as Columbo, while the cover features a caricature of Falk/Columbo by Al Hirschfeld.

 Lieutenant Columbo owns a Basset Hound named Dog.
-Originally, it was not going to appear in the show because Peter Falk believed that it ‘already had enough gimmicks’ but once the two met, Falk stated that Dog ‘was exactly the type of dog that Columbo would own,’ so he was added to the show and made his first appearance in 1972's "Étude In Black".
+Originally, it was not going to appear in the show because Peter Falk believed that it "already had enough gimmicks" but once the two met, Falk stated that Dog "was exactly the type of dog that Columbo would own", so he was added to the show and made his first appearance in 1972's "Étude In Black".